johannes-qvarford/johannes-qvarford.github.io/_posts/2016-01-10-winter-dreams.md

 I created the so called Entity Registration System (ERS).
 The ERS tied every entity type to a name, and a function for converting a serialized entity to an in-memory entity.
 When a serialized entity was found, its name was used to lookup the correct conversion function and create the entity.
 So called Entity Registrations were used to register the entity type at startup.
-By declaring a global Entity Registration with a name and a function, the entity type was registred as soon as the game started.
+By declaring a global Entity Registration with a name and a function, the entity type was registered as soon as the game started.
 It's debateable if using global variables like this was a good idea; it sped up compilation time, as there was no need for a big registration function that grew every time a new entity type was added, but at the same time it made the control flow less intuitive.

-Compilation took a very long time on our school computers, and changing a single entity property's default value could result in a tripple digit compilation time in seconds.
+Compilation took a very long time on our school computers, and changing a single entity property's default value could result in a triple digit compilation time in seconds.
 To speed up development, entity property default values and general settings were moved out of the source files, and into configuration files that were loaded when the game started.
 We still had to reload the game, which started to take longer and longer towards the end of the project, so it might've been fitting to continuously check for changes in the configuration files, and reload them as necessary during runtime.